Sshahryar/Leetcode/README.md

 };

 Runtime: 0 ms, beating 100% of leetcode users solutions using C++.
-Memory: 8.23 mb, beating 88.34& of leetcode users solutions using C++.
+Memory: 8.23 mb, beating 88.34% of leetcode users solutions using C++.

 #### Concepts Applied:

+Arrays, depth-first search, recursion, and if statement.